COVID-19 Resource Page

 In this retrospective pharmacovigilance study of safety signals associated with myocarditis/pericarditis after the primary and up to three booster doses of mRNA COVID-19 vaccines, the second dose of the vaccines showed the strongest signal in vaccinated individuals under 25 years old.

-Cardiac MRI demonstrated signs of non-ischemic myocardial fibrosis in 30% of patients with post-acute COVID-19 syndrome
+Cardiac MRI revealed signs of non-ischemic myocardial fibrosis in 30% of patients with long COVID syndrome

-An immunohistological analysis of cerebral thrombi from three fatal cases of cerebral venous thrombosis (CVT) related to vaccine-induced immune thrombotic thrombocytopenia (VITT).
+The authors performed the immunohistological analysis of clots from three people who died from cerebral venous thrombosis (CVT) related to vaccine-induced immune thrombotic thrombocytopenia (VITT) after receiving a single dose of ChAdOX1-nCoV-19, AstraZeneca/Oxford vaccines.

-PET and MRI visualization of myocardial tissue showed that localized myocardial inflammation and edema is present in a small proportion of patients with symptomatic myocarditis at approximately 2 months after anti-SARS-CoV-2 vaccination.
+PET and MRI visualization of myocardial tissue has shown localized myocardial inflammation and edema in a small proportion of patients with symptomatic myocarditis approximately two months after COVID-19 vaccination.

 The overall risk of all forms of retinal vascular occlusion was 2.19 times higher in the vaccinated cohort than in the unvaccinated cohort within two years after COVID-19 vaccination.

-Co-localization of SARS-CoV-2 spike protein with increased expression of vascular and autophagy markers in the placental tissue of unvaccinated women infected with SARS-CoV-2
+SARS-CoV-2 spike protein was co-localized with increased expression of vascular and autophagy markers in the placental tissue of unvaccinated infected women

 SARS-CoV-2 enters human erythrocytes but does not affect the development of Plasmodium falciparum